vocoded/learning-go/README.md

 Exercise 5: Modify the previous application so that it counts the number of unique words in the given file.
 Words are defined as a non-zero length sequence of alphabetic characters.

-Exericse 6: Use the previous application to print a sorted list of the unique words in the given file.
+Exercise 6: Use the previous application to print a sorted list of the unique words in the given file.

+Exercise 7: Write an application that downloads a URL entered from the command line and times how long it takes